aprove-developers/KoAT2-Releases/README.md

 2. Run ./koat2 in main to get the help page of koat2 For further information run ./koat2 commandname --help The main command proceeding a full analysis is the "analyse" command.

+## API
+You can fand our [API](<https://aprove-developers.github.io/KoAT2-Releases/index.html>) on GitHub Pages.
+We are still improving the documentation.